 Sending Live Transactions from a Salesforce Sandbox

-When Chargent is installed in a production or developer Salesforce org, the Test Endpoint checkbox on the Gateway record will select between sending to the payment gateway’s live and test environments.
+When Chargent is installed in a production or developer Salesforce org, checking the Test Endpoint checkbox on the Gateway record will route transactions to the test environments provided by the gateway.

 If you wish to send live transactions from a Salesforce Sandbox, as a final step in testing, simply use Chargent’s Endpoint Override field on the Gateway record, and enter the production endpoint of your chosen gateway there.

 Here is the production endpoint URL for Chargent’s integration with eWAY:

 Note that the full endpoint URL must be entered in the Endpoint Override field, and the domain must be present in the Remote Site Settings (for standard Chargent integrations it should be already present).

 Now that you have tested the connection from Salesforce to eWAY, and completed any related configuration steps, you are ready to move into the production phase with Chargent and eWAY.

 Go to the eWAY Sandbox gateway record you created earlier, and uncheck the Active field, or delete the record entirely if you choose.